Towards a Hands-Free Query Optimizer through Deep Learning: Deep Reinforcement Learning

-\sparagraph{Deep Reinforcement Learning} Reinforcement learning \cite{q} assumes that an \emph{agent} interacts with an \emph{environment}.
-The environment tells the agent its current state, $s_t$, and a set of potential actions $\actions_t = \{a_0, a_1, \dots, a_n\}$ the agent may perform.
+Reinforcement Learning (RL) \cite{q} is a machine learning technique that enables an agent to learn in an interactive environment by trial and error using feedback from its own actions and experiences.
+More formally, an \emph{agent} interacts with an \emph{environment}.
+The environment tells the agent its current state, $s_t$, and a set of potential actions $\actions_t = \{a_0, a_1, \dots, a_n\}$ that the agent may perform.
 The agent selects an action $a \in \actions_t$, and the environment gives the agent a \emph{reward} $r_t$ based on that action.
 The environment additionally gives the agent a new state $s_{t+1}$ and a new action set $\actions_{t+1}$.
 This process repeats until the agent reaches a \emph{terminal state}, where no more actions are available.
 This marks the end of an \emph{episode}, after which a new episode begins.
 The agent's goal is to maximize its reward over episodes by learning from its experience (previous actions, states, and rewards).
 This is achieved by balancing the \emph{exploration} of new never-before-tried actions with the \emph{exploitation} of knowledge collected from past actions.

-One of the key challenges in applying reinforcement learning to a particular domain is ``massaging'' the problem into these terms (i.e., designing its actions, states, and rewards).
-Once formalized in this way, reinforcement learning techniques aim to improve upon an initially random \emph{policy}, a function that selects an action in a given state.
-In \DRL~\cite{ppo, dqn}, this policy is represented as a neural network~\cite{dnn}, and it is improved by adjusting the weights of the network based on the reward signal from the environment.

-\sparagraph{ReJOIN: DRL-based Join Enumeration} {Recently, we introduced ReJOIN~\cite{rejoin}, a \DRL-based join enumerator.
-While ReJOIN focused exclusively on join order enumeration (it did not perform operator or index selection), it represents an example of how query optimization may be framed in the terms of reinforment learning.

-ReJOIN performs join ordering in a bottom-up fashion, modeling the problem in the terms of reinforcement learning.
-Figure~\ref{fig:example} shows an example of this process.
-Each of the relations in the SQL query are initially treated as subtrees.
-At each step, the set of possible actions contains every possible pair of subtrees.
-For example, in Figure~\ref{fig:example}, ReJOIN selects the action \texttt{[1,3]}, so relations $A$ and $C$ are joined.
-The reward for this action is determined by a DBMS' optimizer cost model.
-At the next step, ReJOIN selects the action \texttt{[2, 3]}, so relations $B$ and $D$ are joined.
-Finally, the action \texttt{[1, 2]} is selected, and the $A \join C$ and $B \join D$ subtrees are joined.
-The resulting state of the system is a terminal state, as no more actions can be selected.} The resulting join ordering is sent to a traditional query optimizer, and the optimizer's cost model is used to determine the quality of the join ordering (the reward).